-d.
-Pre-Interview Meetings
+D. Pre-Interview Meetings

-Advisors may request to meet with the administrative officials conducting interviews/meetings in advance of these interviews or meetings.
+Advisors and their advisees may request to meet with the Investigator(s) conducting interviews/meetings in advance of these interviews or meetings.
 This pre-meeting allows Advisors to clarify and understand their role and University's policies and procedures.

-e.
-Advisor Violations of University Policy
+E. Advisor Violations of University Policy